Necessity of Confession

 Why Should One’s Soul be in a State of Grace to Receive the Eucharist?

 It is Christ’s real body, blood, soul and divinity in the Eucharist even though it still appears to be bread and wine.
 While the traits and characteristics (accidents) remain the same, its essence (what it really is) is changed into the body, blood, soul, and divinity of Jesus Christ by the power of the Holy Spirit when the priest consecrates the bread and wine.
 St. Paul tells the Corinthians, "Whoever, therefore, eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of profaning the body and blood of the Lord.
 Let a man examine himself, and so eat of the bread and drink of the cup.
 For any one who eats and drinks without discerning the body eats and drinks judgment upon himself.
 That is why many of you are weak and ill, and some have died."
 (1 Cor 11:27-30)

 How Does One Prepare for Reconciliation?

 To prepare for Reconciliation, a person needs to examine his or her conscience.
 Typically it is a good idea to begin by calling forth the Holy Spirit and asking Him to aid you in examining your conscience.
+You will find a helpful guide here.
 One prayer you might like want to use is the following:

 Come Holy Spirit into my soul,